marko-knoebl/slides/sections/python-data-science-1-numpy-pyplot/36-pyplot-figure-axes-subplots-en.md

 ## Axes objects

-Task: Create a sine- and cosine- plot via _Axes_
+Task: Create a sine and cosine plot via _Axes_

 ## Axis and Axes